LuisHenryGT/LuisHenryGT.github.io/content/authors/admin/_index.md

 ## About Me

-Luis Henry Gonzalez Torres is a med student of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+ Luis Henry Gonzalez Torres is a fourth-year medical student at McGill University with a passion for radiology and medical imaging.
+His academic interests span artificial intelligence in healthcare, imaging informatics, and clinical decision-making tools.
+Luis has spearheaded projects on AI-driven imaging solutions and collaborated on research exploring reproducibility in thoracic CT scan measurements.
+He actively contributes to workshops and initiatives, such as teaching peers to develop AI algorithms for detecting pneumonia on chest X-rays and organizing inter-university ultrasound competitions.
+His clinical focus integrates his love for anatomy, patient care, and technology, aiming to advance precision medicine through innovative imaging approaches.